Salt Lake City

 Ballpark Station Area Plan

-This plan recommends specific improvements in the area to create a “heart of the neighborhood,” facilitate transit connections, and support livability and growth in residential, office, restaurant, and retail properties in the Ballpark neighborhood.
+This plan recommends specific improvements to create a “heart of the neighborhood,” facilitate transit connections, and support livability and growth in residential, office, restaurant, and retail properties in the Ballpark neighborhood.

 Contact Us